-- Wealth Solutions: - Wealth Accumulation: Offering unit-linked insurance and capital redemption solutions for both regular and single premium products aimed at mass affluent and medium net worth customers.
-These solutions are offered through the Company's arrangements with licensed insurance intermediaries in markets where the Company is directly authorised or where it may operate on an international basis under its home authorisation. - Corporate Solutions: - Risk: Offering corporate entities, mainly multi nationals, life, disability, and critical illness insurance coverages as employee benefit solutions; and - Savings: Offering corporate entities investment based insurance coverages to provide pension and savings related employee benefits for their employees.
+- Wealth Solutions: - o Wealth Accumulation: Offering unit-linked insurance and capital redemption solutions for both regular and single premium products aimed at mass affluent and medium net worth customers.
+These solutions are offered through the Company's arrangements with licensed insurance intermediaries in markets where the Company is directly authorised or where it may operate on an international basis under its home authorisation. - Corporate Solutions: - o Risk: Offering corporate entities, mainly multi nationals, life, disability, and critical illness insurance coverages as employee benefit solutions; and - Savings: Offering corporate entities investment based insurance coverages to provide pension and savings related employee benefits for their employees.

-The Company also operates an annuity business line, which is not actively marketed and a single general business policy.
-The general business policy is in run-off.
+The Company also operates an annuity business line, which is not actively marketed.
+The Company no longer operates non-life business lines.

-The Company's total comprehensive income for the year was £39,148k (2022 - £31,870k as restated following the adoption of IFR\$172).
+The Company's total comprehensive income for the year was £28,070k (2023 - £39,148k).